-Janine Zweig is a senior fellow in the Justice Policy Center at the Urban Institute, where her work addresses issues related to violent victimization, primarily intimate partner and sexual violence.
-It includes both applied and basic research, with an eye toward contributing useful information to policymakers and practitioners to solve problems and better assist victims, as well as to the general body of knowledge.
+Janine Zweig is associate vice president for justice policy in the Justice Policy Center at the Urban Institute, where her work addresses issues related to violent victimization, primarily intimate partner and sexual violence.
+It includes applied and basic research, with an eye toward contributing useful information to policymakers and practitioners to solve problems and better assist victims, as well as to the general body of knowledge.

 Zweig has published in practitioner periodicals and scholarly journals, and her work has been featured in the Washington Post and Christian Science Monitor.
 She received the Hugo G. Beigel Award for outstanding research based on a longitudinal study of the effects of sexual victimization in the Journal of Sex Research.